devsoc-unsw/structs.sh/README.md

 ## Interactive Sorting Algorithms
 A collection of classic sort algorithms written in C. Timing data is shown for each sort algorithm used.

+Implementation for each command is viewable in `sort.c` and `sort.h` in the `sorting-algos` directory.

 ### Example Usage:
 <p float="left">
   <img src="https://raw.githubusercontent.com/Tymotex/DataStructures/master/Images/showcase/sort-1.png" width="100%" />
 </p>